Obituary of Clark James Paradise

 He is survived by his wife of 69 years, Jean (Jorenby), his sister Elizabeth Rich, his children: Bill and his wife Ingrid, Dennis and his wife Robin, Jeanette Schlapfer and her husband Chuck, Allan and his wife Gail.
 He was also a proud Pop-Pop to 9 grandchildren and 11 – soon to be 12 great-grandchildren.
 Clark touched and changed the lives of everyone he met, friends, families, strangers.

 Clark worked seven days a week and still found time to attend all his grandchildren’s events, walk his daily mile, go to every church pancake breakfast in Ocean County, give rides to strangers he saw walking down the street (which we do not recommend), write hundreds of personal thank you letters and “break bread” with those around him.

 It would be the greatest legacy for Clark and his life well lived if you can spread some of the hope and goodwill that he shared daily with everyone you come in touch with.

 The family is having a memorial service for Clark at Holy Cross Lutheran church in Toms River at 1:00 PM on 11/17/2019.
 They invite you to come and share a memorable story.
-Memorial gifts can be made to Destiny’s bridge http://www.destinysbridge.org/ and Your Grandmother’s Cupboard http://ygcnj.org/To send flowers to the family of Clark Paradise, please visit Tribute Store
+Memorial gifts can be made to Destiny’s bridge http://www.destinysbridge.org/ and Your Grandmother’s Cupboard http://ygcnj.org/To plant a tree in memory of Clark Paradise, please visit Tribute Store

 Brian K. Daly - Owner/Manager